 September: School launch – the One World Charity Challenge is launched in schools.
 We will also give a talk on how to choose and effective charity.
 You will need to form teams of 3 – 5 people.

-October: ‘Meet the Charities’ day – you will meet representatives from the charities in October.
-You will choose three charities initially and rank them in order of preference.
+September – Charity Choice: You will choose three charities initially and rank them in order of preference.
 We will notify you of the closing date for entries.
 If possible you will be allocated one of your three choices of charity to represent.
 We will confirm within a few days of receiving your application.

 October: We come into school on a mutually agreed date and give a talk about how and what to research, how to work as a team and how to manage the project effectively.
 You start your research.
 You contact your charity, explain the project, interview a representative from the charity and source any additional information you need.
 We also give a talk on the Sustainable Development Goals, you need to book this talk through the One World Centre.